Thomas Savery: Steam-powered pump

-On 2 July 1698 Savery patented a steam-powered pump, "A new invention for raising of water and occasioning motion to all sorts of mill work by the impellent force of fire, which will be of great use and advantage for draining mines, serving towns with water, and for the working of all sorts of mills where they have not the benefit of water nor constant winds."
-It was referred to as the "Savery engine", although it is not technically an engine.
+On 2 July 1698 Savery patented a steam-powered pump, which he called:

+It was referred to as the "Savery engine" following contemporary use of the word "engine" to mean any device or contrivance.
 He demonstrated it to the Royal Society on 14 June 1699.
-The patent had no illustrations or even description, but in 1702 Savery described the machine in his book The Miner's Friend; or, An Engine to Raise Water by Fire, in which he claimed that it could pump water out of mines.
+The patent had no illustrations or description, but in 1702 Savery described the machine in his book The Miner's Friend; or, An Engine to Raise Water by Fire, in which he claimed that it could pump water out of mines.

 Savery's was a pistonless pump with no moving parts except from the taps.
 It was operated by first raising steam in the boiler; the steam was then admitted to one of the first working vessels, allowing it to blow out through a downpipe into the water that was to be raised.
 When the system was hot and therefore full of steam the tap between the boiler and the working vessel was shut, and if necessary the outside of the vessel was cooled.
 This made the steam inside it condense, creating a partial vacuum, and atmospheric pressure pushed water up the downpipe until the vessel was full.
 At this point the tap below the vessel was closed, and the tap between it and the up-pipe opened, and more steam was admitted from the boiler.
 As the steam pressure built up, it forced the water from the vessel up the up-pipe to the top of the mine.

 However, his pump had four serious problems.
 First, every time water was admitted to the working vessel much of the heat was wasted in warming up the water that was being pumped.
 Second, the next stage of the process required high-pressure steam to force the water up, and the pump's soldered joints were barely capable of withstanding high pressure steam and needed frequent repair.
 Third, although this pump used positive steam pressure to push water up out (with no theoretical limit to the height to which water could be lifted by a single high-pressure pump) practical and safety considerations meant that in practice, to clear water from a deep mine would have needed a series of moderate-pressure pumps all the way from the bottom level to the surface.
 Fourth, water was pushed up into the pump only by atmospheric pressure (working against a condensed-steam 'vacuum'), so the pump had to be no more than about 30 ft above the water level – requiring it to be installed, operated, and maintained far down in the dark mines all over.